idanai/silly-rpg-ideas/D&D/Items/Guide Book.md

 Rarity: Artefact
 ## Description
-Bound in old leather, are 200 old pages.
+Bound in old leather, are 200 old yellowing pages.
 On the front cover, etched in thin silver, is the title: "Here & There: an Adventurer's Guide Book".
 The book is a window to another (simulated?) reality, almost identical to our own, where a sentient character- drawn expertly in black ink- by the name of Sammy (or any other name, race and gender; according to the GM) lives.
 Sammy is a kindred spirit, who loves travel and good conversation.
 Sammy is alone in his realm, and loves when people open the book to converse with him, or seek his advice.
 Sammy acts as if he is there with the players, and gets confused when asked about the nature of the book and his existence, not answering in any useful way.